Running Kubernetes on my Homelab

 After setting up the virtual machines, they looked like this:

-If you look closely, you can see an extra VM called talos-ctl, I created this to run the talosctl and the kubectl utilities without needing to install them on my local machine, it will also store the configuration files for the time being.
+If you look closely, you can see an extra VM called talos-ctl, I created this to run the talosctl, the kubectl and the helmutilities without needing to install them on my local machine, it will also store the configuration files for the time being.

 IP Allocation